ballerina-platform/module-ballerinax-java.jdbc/examples/snowflake/README.md

+# Connecting to Snowflake using Ballerina's JDBC Connector

-# Overview
+## Overview

-Example for using Snowflake with the Ballerina JDBC connector.
+This guide explains how to connect to Snowflake using Ballerina's JDBC connector and contains two examples.

+### 1. Setup Example
+This example shows how to establish a connection to Snowflake with the required configurations and connection parameters.

+### 2. Service Example
+This example shows how an HTTP RESTful service can be created to insert and retrieve data from Snowflake.

 ## Prerequisites